thiesgerken/esphome-philips-ep2231/README.md

 # ESPHome Smart Coffee (Philips Series 2200)

+Forked from <https://github.com/TillFleisch/ESPHome-Philips-Smart-Coffee> (Thank you for figuring out the protocol!).
+Adapted to my needs & opinions (e.g. my machine has a latte go instead of a steamer).

 This project integrates a Philips Series 2200 Coffee Machine into into [Home Assistant](https://home-assistant.io) through [ESPHome](https://esphome.io).
 This component has been developed on a Philips EP2220 and an ESP8266.